numspot/terraform-provider-numspot/docs/data-sources/dhcp_options.md

 - `ids` (List of String) The IDs of the DHCP options sets.
 - `log_servers` (List of String) The IPs of the log servers used for the DHCP options sets.
 - `ntp_servers` (List of String) The IPs of the Network Time Protocol (NTP) servers used for the DHCP options sets.
+- `tag_keys` (List of String) The keys of the tags associated with the DHCP options sets.
+- `tag_values` (List of String) The values of the tags associated with the DHCP options sets.
+- `tags` (List of String) The key/value combination of the tags associated with the DHCP options sets, in the following format: "Filters":{"Tags":["TAGKEY=TAGVALUE"]}.

 ### Read-Only